ChaitraSaiK/SOAI_Session9_assignment/README.md

     - Training time per epoch: ~2 hours

-- Results: Achieved 66.0% Top-5 accuracy after 3 epochs.
+- Results: Achieved 39.6% Top-1 accuracy and 66.0% Top-5 accuracy after 3 epochs.

+  Note: We could run only 3 epochs as we were running out of time to exhaust our AWS credits.
+Can get better accuracy with more number of epochs.

 # Model Architecture: